ethereum/eth-wiki/roadmap/istanbul.md

 - [663 Unlimited SWAP and DUP instructions](https://eips.ethereum.org/EIPS/eip-663) (Alex Beregszaszi)

 #### Key concepts:
+Versioning:
+- EVM versions allow older (dynamic jumping contracts) and newer (static jumping contracts) to co-exist.
+- EVM versions allow eWASM contracts and EVM contracts to co-exist within one block.
+- EVM versions allow EVM upgrades to guarantee that the behaviour of [older contracts is better preserved](https://ethereum-magicians.org/t/immutables-invariants-and-upgradability/2440/30)
+- See presentation on versioning [here](https://git.that.world/talks/20190417-account-versioning.git/plain/presentation.pdf)

+EVM upgrade to enable static jumps:
 - Dynamic jumps are [hugely problematic](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/25) for contract analysis (control-flow, data-flow, static and formal) and are going to eventually be deprecated.
 This will be achieved by first by introducing static jumps and subroutines then by later discouraging dynamic jumps entirely.
-Static jumps [significantly lower the bar for static analysis during formal verication of smart contracts](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/58)
+Static jumps significantly lower the bar for static analysis during [formal verification of smart contracts](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/58)
 - Static jumps are introduced by moving the frame pointer/returner to new stack and by treating subroutines arguments as local variables
-- EVM versions allow older (dynamic jumping contracts) and newer (static jumping contracts) to co-exist.
-- EVM versions allow eWASM contracts and EVM contracts to co-exist within one block.
-- EVM versions allow EVM upgrades to [guarantee that the behaviour of older contracts is better preserved](https://ethereum-magicians.org/t/immutables-invariants-and-upgradability/2440/30)
 - A dynamic jump is theoretically slower because takes a binary search of a table of every JUMPDEST in the program O(log n) vs O(1) for static jumps, however no testing has confirmed a realised speed gain.
 - Static jumps and subroutines are introduced in a single EIP (rather than multiple EIPs) to harness the momentum and get the change implemented, rather than first implementing subroutines (composed of dynamic jumps) then static jumps in a separate fork.
 The individual components (if split into mulptiple EIPs) [are mostly useless in isolation](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/56)
+- 615 [has an implementation](https://gitter.im/ethereum/AllCoreDevs?at=5cf1660d6bec22299e6fa254) for ethereum client devs to model their implementations on.
+- While there are ten new opcodes introduced by 615, each opcode is [mapped](https://ethereum-magicians.org/t/eip-615-subroutines-and-static-jumps-for-the-evm/2728/44) to a similar functional element in eWASM.

 #### EIP interactions
 - 615 requires one of the account versioning proposals to go ahead (1702, 1707/1217 or 1891)